brenodacosta/agentic_ai_PoC_prj_hospitality/WORKSHOP.md

 ## 🎓 Workshop Tips

-1. **Start Simple**: Begin with basic queries before implementing complex analytics
+1. **Start with Exercise 0**: Begin with the simple file context approach (3 hotels) to understand the basic scaffolding before moving to RAG
+2. **Progress Incrementally**: Complete Exercise 0 → Exercise 1 (RAG with 50 hotels) → Exercise 2 (SQL Agent)
-2. **Test Incrementally**: Test each component before integrating
+3. **Test Incrementally**: Test each component before integrating
-3. **Use Logging**: Add logging to understand agent behavior
+4. **Use Logging**: Add logging to understand agent behavior
-4. **Handle Errors Gracefully**: Users should get helpful error messages
+5. **Handle Errors Gracefully**: Users should get helpful error messages
-5. **Optimize Prompts**: The system prompt is crucial for agent accuracy
+6. **Optimize Prompts**: The system prompt is crucial for agent accuracy

 ---